Get College Credit for Work & Life Experience

 to see if your experience translates into college credit.
 In most cases, you will need to document what you've learned.
 Check out the PLA Documentation Guide and the PLA Student Handbook to learn how PLA works.

 Many Ashford students have served in the Armed Forces, including the reserves and the National Guard.
 Ashford recognizes that students learn a lot from boot camp, basic training, officer training school, and many other courses provided by the military.
-Talk with a Military Admissions Counselor about maximizing credits from your Joint Services Transcript (JST).
+Talk with a Military Enrollment Services Advisor about maximizing credits from your Joint Services Transcript (JST).
 Ashford will request your JST and other college transcripts on your behalf.

 Several organizations offer examinations that you can take for a fee.
 When you pass, you earn college credit.
 Here are a few national testing programs you should consider:

 - Advanced Placement